marcusmchale/algrow/README.md

 ## Instructions

-The below video is an example of the use of AlGrow, though for more detil you may also benefit from reading the [guide](guide.md).
+The below video is an example of the use of AlGrow, though for more detail you may also benefit from reading the [guide](guide.md).

 <video src="https://github.com/marcusmchale/algrow/releases/latest/download/tutorial.mov" controls="controls" style="max-width: 1080px;"></video>